Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 14. Bullish Flag Pattern

 A short-term consolidation pattern that forms after a strong price movement in an uptrend.
 This pattern is in the form of a flag.
+This chart pattern is beginner-friendly in the price action and in technical analysis.

 • What it means: The uptrend will be continued after a consolidation of the price.